hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

 * Some error response status codes corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
 * Updated Endpoint: `Amend CIS Deductions for Subcontractor`
   * New error added: `RULE_TAX_YEAR_NOT_SUPPORTED`
   * Providing empty `periodData` array now returns a `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` error.
 * Updated Endpoint: `Create CIS Deductions for Subcontractor`
   * Providing empty `periodData` array now returns a `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` error.

 ### individual-calculations-api
+The following changes are now available in production:
+* Some error response status codes corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* Version 2.0 has been deprecated, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#9th-january-2023)
+* New Gov-Test-Scenario header values added for `Trigger a Self Assessment Tax Calculation` endpoint, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#1-december-2022)
+* New fields have been added for `Retrieve a Self Assessment Tax Calculation` endpoint, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#5th-january-2023)
+* New error code has been added for `Submit a Self Assessment Final Declaration` endpoint, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#8-march-2023)

+* Updated Endpoint: `List Self Assessment Tax Calculations`
+  * Updated description for the endpoint
+  * Updated description for `calculationTimestamp` field
+  * Removed `biss` option from `calculationType` field

 ### individual-losses-api